Imperial (automobile): 1967 (Series CY1-M, H)

 Imperial shared the unibody platform with other full-sized Chrysler Corporation cars, but retained a unique bodyshell.
-The styling kept the overall straight-line, sharp-edged Engel theme, but there were many detail changes intended to make Imperial look less like Lincoln and more into its own territory.
+The styling kept the overall straight-line, sharp-edged Engel theme, but there were a number of detail changes intended to make Imperial look less like Lincoln and more into its own territory.
 The spare tire bulge was completely gone from the rear, although the boss remained.
 The practically full-width taillights spread out from it, straight, but ended before chrome-tipped rear wings.
 A base Imperial model, simply called Imperial, returned for the first time since 1963, complementing the Crown and LeBaron levels of trim.
 It was the first four-door pillared Imperial sedan since 1960.
 New standard features included dual brakes with upfront discs and lane-change blinkers.
 Dual exhaust was no longer standard on the convertible.
 The only way to get it was to order the "TNT" version of the 440 engine, an option that promised more power.

 An option on Crown coupes was the Mobile Director.
 Essentially the front passenger seat turned to face rearward and a small table and high-intensity light folded out over the back seat.
 The idea was that an executive could turn around and do work while being driven to the office, or he could sit behind the driver and a secretary could take dictation in the rear-facing front seat.
 The concept originated with the 1966 Mobile Executive Show Car that was an Imperial Coupe fitted with a telephone, Dictaphone, writing table, typewriter, television, reading lamp, and stereo.
 Chrysler also used the reversed front seat idea in the 300X show car.
 Costing $597.40 ($317.60 in 1968), at a time when a Crown coupe started at US$6,011, it was a very expensive option.
 Only 81 Crown coupes were ordered this way, and only a handful so equipped are known to survive.
 The option was canceled at the end of the 1968 model year.
 Sales increased to 17,614.